-To include a minimum of 5 GCSEs taken at one sitting including English, Mathematics and a science at grade C or above plus either:
+To include a minimum of 5 GCSEs taken at one sitting including English language, mathematics and a science at grade C or above plus either:

-- 300 UCAS points from at least 2 A levels should include a minimum of 80 points from sciences
+- 300 UCAS points from at least 2 GCE A levels should to include a minimum of 80 points from sciences

 - BTEC national diploma DDM profile to include science units (320 points)